diging/ansible-vogon-role/README.md

-# Ansible role for Amphora on RHEL/CentOS 7
+# Ansible role for VogonWeb on RHEL/CentOS 7

-Deploys the Amphora repository webapp on a RHEL/CentOS 7 server via Gunicorn behind NginX.
+Deploys the VogonWeb app on a RHEL/CentOS 7 server via Gunicorn behind NginX.

 ## Requires